WORKING IN SWITZERLAND AFTER BREXIT

 Before the UK left the EU the Swiss and British had already agreed a few key things about workers rights.

-But they haven’t agreed that British citizens can work for a Swiss company (or ski school) without proving they do something now one else can offer.
-Yet.
+However, the Swiss have not agreed that British citizens can work for a Swiss company (or ski school) without proving they do something now one else can offer.

 CAN THE SWISS SIMPLY OFFER UK CITIZENS A PERMIT?

 Yes.
-They could simply say “Ok, from now on UK citizens can get work permits – just like you used to be able to get them before Brexit.”
+They aren’t in the EU so they could simply say “Ok, from now on UK citizens can get work permits – just like you used to be able to get them before Brexit.”

 The snag is that the EU might not like this – it would be a backdoor to unlimited travel in Schengen and would start to compromise the unity of the Schengen member states.